Home Page

 • Supplement to the Oxford English Dictionary.
 1989.

 • Smith, David P. "Glossary of Grammar Terms."
-[Miscellaneous handouts made available to students in Basic Greek at Carson-Newman College in the Fall Term of 2006.]
+[Miscellaneous handouts made available to students in Basic Greek at Carson-Newman University in the Fall Term of 2006.]

 • Swain, Dwight V. Creating Characters.
 The Elements of Fiction Writing.
 Cincinnati: Writer's Digest Books, 1990.